About

-I’m Sarah B Solanet, a Paris-born visual artist with a background in fashion and art.
+Sarah B Solanet is a Paris-born visual artist with a background in fashion and art.
 Painting has been with me for as long as I can remember, it is my truest form of expression, the thread that has always run beneath everything I do.
 I studied at Mod’Art International and earned my master’s degree in 2010.
-My creative journey began in 2009 on the film Coco avant Chanel, directed by Anne Fontaine, where I worked alongside Oscar-winning costume designer Catherine Leterrier to create costumes for Audrey Tautou and Marie Gillain.
+My creative journey began in 2009 on the film Coco avant Chanel, directed by Anne Fontaine, where I worked alongside costume designer Catherine Leterrier and her team to create costumes for Audrey Tautou and Marie Gillain a project that went on to win the Oscar for Best Costume Design.

 After graduating, I worked as a dresser for fashion houses like Jean Paul Gaultier, Chanel, Elie Saab, and Maison Martin Margiela for seven years, eventually becoming Cara Delevingne’s personal dresser for Chanel shows.
 In 2012, I signed with DI Agency for modeling and began assisting stylist Guya Marini on campaigns for Globus Cashmere, S.Oliver, and L’Officiel Magazine.